 9.0

 Remember, while torrenting might be legal in many places, downloading copyrighted content typically isn't.
-To stay within the confines of your country's laws, familiarize yourself with its regulations and focus on downloading files that are in the public domain.
+To stay within your country's laws, familiarize yourself with its regulations and focus on downloading files that are in the public domain.